yaramohamadi/Deep_Learning_Projects/Analysis of SHAP, LIME and D-RISE Explanations/README.md

 This project includes analysis of three explainabiliy methods in different applications as follows:

-- SHAP Explanations for Life Expectancy Prediction
+- SHAP for Life Expectancy Prediction
-- LIME Explanations for Image Classificattion
+- LIME for Image Classificattion
-- D-RISE Saliency Map Explanations for Object Detection
+- D-RISE Saliency Maps for Object Detection

-# SHAP Explanations for Life Expectancy Prediction
+# SHAP for Life Expectancy Prediction

-# LIME Explanations for Image Classificattion
+# LIME for Image Classificattion

-# D-RISE Saliency Map Explanations for Object Detection
+# D-RISE Saliency Maps for Object Detection